Official Recognition of Undergraduate Student Organizations Policy

 The officers and members of recognized organizations also have the responsibility for observing all federal, state and local laws and statutes.
 Violations of such laws and statutes either on or off campus will be subject to University disciplinary action in addition to any criminal or civil proceedings.

 Organizations whose activities are in violation of rules and regulations governing student behavior at the University; rules and regulations governing student organizations; federal, state, local laws and statutes; or the mission goals and objectives of their respective charters, constitutions or founding documents are subject to immediate review of their officially recognized status.
-The University reserves the right to withdraw official University recognition or take disciplinary measures based on the findings of any such violations.
+The University reserves the right to withdraw official University recognition and/or take disciplinary measures based on the findings of any such violations.

 Appeal Process (if applicable)